rigrergl/fbu-project/README.md

 ### App Evaluation
 - **Category:** Music / Social
 - **Mobile:** Mobile first design, nearly all users would use the mobile app.
+Uses location, camera, and audio recording.
 - **Story:** Allows musicians to find friends to play with and share content.
+Allows musicians to organize jam sessions wit other user's of the app.
 - **Market:** Anybody who plays an instrument, either at a beginner level, intermediate, or advanced.
-- **Habit:** Users can find band mates all day long.
-They can try out different mates and share their performance videos.
+- **Habit:** Users can look through new potential band mates all day long (algorithm recommends users most likely to match first).
+They can try out different musicians and share their performance sound bites.
 Very addicting in the same ways that Tinder is.
 The average user will likely open this app a few times a day, they would create content as well as consume it.
-- **Scope:** The MVP of the app would just include matching with nearby musicians.
-P2 features would include the ability to include share performance videos and messaging inside the app.
-P3 features would include the ability to follow people (a la instagram) and see a feed of all the posts of people you follow.
+- **Scope:** The MVP of the app includes matching with nearby musicians, as well as messaging.
+P2 features include the ability to organize jam sessions whithin the app, and have groupchats for each of those so users don't have to leave the app at all.

 ## Product Spec